roerohan/vscode-MongoSnippets-NodeJS/README.md

 ## Issues

-This extension is still being tested, please report issues on [vscode-MongoSnippets-NodeJS](https://github.com/roerohan/vscode-MongoSnippets-NodeJS/issues)
+Please report issues on [vscode-MongoSnippets-NodeJS](https://github.com/roerohan/vscode-MongoSnippets-NodeJS/issues).

 ## Release Notes

 These are the release notes for mongo-snippets-for-node-js.
-Checkout [CHANGELOG](https://github.com/roerohan/vscode-MongoSnippets-NodeJS/blob/master/CHANGELOG.md) for more.

 ### 1.0.7